Don’t Force It: This Is How You Really Teach Your Kid To Share (And Be Patient)

 “I understand that you want the crown,” he tells her, “but that does not mean push my body.
 You need to wait until I’m all done playing with it, OK?

-Mom jumps in and says, “Grace, what would you like to play with while you’re waiting?”
+Mom jumps in and says, “What would you like to play with while you’re waiting?”

-Dad offers little Grace a play vacuum, which everyone knows is an inferior substitute for a princess crown.
+Dad offers up a play vacuum, which everyone knows is an inferior substitute for a princess crown.

 “I want crown,” she reiterates rationally.